apache/sedona/README.md

 ##  Version release notes: [click here](https://github.com/DataSystemsLab/GeoSpark/wiki/GeoSpark-All-Modules-Release-notes)

 ## News!
+* GeoSpark wiki is now moved to [GeoSpark new website](http://datasystemslab.github.io/GeoSpark/)!
+Users are welcome to contribute your tutorials and stories by making a PR!
-* We just released a template project about how to [use GeoSpark in Spatial Data Mining](https://github.com/jiayuasu/GeoSparkTemplateProject/tree/master/geospark-analysis):
+* We just released a template project about how to [use GeoSpark in Spatial Data Mining](https://github.com/jiayuasu/GeoSparkTemplateProject/tree/master/geospark-analysis).
 * GeoSpark 1.0 is released.
 This release mainly includes a complete version of **GeoSparkSQL**.
-Documents are at [GeoSpark Wiki](https://github.com/DataSystemsLab/GeoSpark/wiki).
-This module contains contributions from Jia Yu, Masha Basmanova, Mohamed Sarwat and Zongsi Zhang.
-Especially, we want to thank Masha for her great patch on designing spatial join strategy and optimization.([Maven coordinates](https://github.com/DataSystemsLab/GeoSpark/wiki/GeoSpark-All-Modules-Maven-Central-Coordinates))
 * GeoSpark 0.9.1 is released (more details in [Release notes](https://github.com/DataSystemsLab/GeoSpark/wiki/GeoSpark-Full-Version-Release-notes))
 * Welcome GeoSpark new contributor, Masha Basmanova (@mbasmanova) from Facebook!
 * Welcome GeoSpark new contributor, Zongsi Zhang (@zongsizhang) from Arizona State University!